Anatomy of a Killer Website That Can Flood You With Sales

 - A pricing table

-You can probably inject a couple of branded imagery in there, but what you need to do is maximize the visibility of conversion elements — all while presenting them in a way that resonates with your target audience.
+You can probably inject a couple of branded images in there.
+Still, you need to maximize the visibility of conversion elements while presenting them in a way that resonates with your target audience.

 Marketing thought leaders like Brian Dean, for example, play by the rules of clutter-free web design as well:

-Another example would be the BuzzSumo website, which makes no room for distractions and gets straight to their value propositions:
+Another example would be the BuzzSumo website, which makes no room for distractions and gets straight to its value propositions:

 It’s 2018 — you should already know that more internet users are coming from mobile devices than personal computers.
-But even if you don’t, you can probably still get off the hook.
+But you can probably still get off the hook even if you don’t.

 However, a responsive theme is sometimes not enough to deliver a compelling experience to your mobile users.
-You also need to optimize your mobile site content to make the experience as smooth as butter.
+You must also optimize your mobile site content to make the experience as smooth as butter.

-For example, images with a wide aspect ratio may look good on a desktop browser.
+For example, a wide aspect ratio image may look good on a desktop browser.
 But on a mobile device, viewing them doesn’t exactly feel natural.

 A better strategy is to incorporate long-form infographics to take advantage of the vertical displays of smartphones and tablets.
 Users only need to swipe the screen up and down to view all the information they have to offer